sakasikai/blm-mll/source/CommandLineTools.md

 #### Synopsis

-“FeatureExtractionSeq.py” is executable python script used for generating feature vectors based on biological language models at sequence level.
-For more details, please refer to the manual of BLM [3.2 Scripts for feature extraction based on BLMs](https://blm-mll.readthedocs.io/en/latest/Command%20line%20tools.html#id4)
+*FeatureExtractionSeq.py* is executable python script used for generating feature vectors based on biological language models at sequence level.